Detopall/Detopall/README.md

 As a student with a bachelor's degree in Applied Computer Science and a major in AI, I have a strong academic background in programming.

-My expertise in JS, Java, Python, HTML, and CSS (and many more) demonstrate my attitude for learning new technologies and my ability to excel in various programming languages.
+My expertise in JS, Java, Python, HTML, and CSS (and much more) demonstrate my attitude for learning new technologies and my ability to excel in various programming languages.

 ## Stats